jimshowalter/architecture-enforcer/README.md

 * Sometimes the pf-CDA odem file is missing classes that are referred to by other classes in the file.
 To fix these, you should add the missing classes to a file you specify with the -f command-line argument.
 The syntax is: full.name.of.missing.class.Foo:full.name.of.referred.to.class.Bar,full.name.of.referred.to.class.Baz..., where the referred-to classes are classes to which the missing class refers.
 If there are too many referred-to classes to fit cleanly on one line, you can start multiple lines with the referring class.
-If the unresolved class you are adding does not refer to other classes in your project, you don't need to add any referred-to classes (and you don't need a colon after the first class on the line).
+If the unresolved class you are adding does not refer to other classes in your project, you don't need to add any referred-to classes (and you don't need a colon after the referring class on the line).

 * Adding a referred-to class to the reflections or fix-unresolveds files can introduce new unresolved classes.
 When that happens, you need to keep entering classes until all classes are defined.